krishna-saini/Machine-coding-challenges/pagination/README.md

 Task 5 --> do not render pagination if there are no item to be rendered on 2nd page (done)

 # CR no. 3 Accessibility
-Task 1 --> user should able to tab through each item Task 2 --> user should able to press enter while the item is in focus and it should take user to desired URL Task 3 --> user should able to focus pagination and tab through them
+Task 1 --> user should able to tab through each item (done) Task 2 --> user should able to press enter while the item is in focus and it should take user to desired URL Task 3 --> user should able to focus pagination and tab through them (Done)

 # CR no.4 Responsive